Stuffed cabbage leaves or Golubtsy is another recipe that would be great to cook together with other people.

-Stuffed cabbage leaves or Golubtsy is another recipe that would be great to cook together with other people.
-This is a traditional Eastern European one-pot meal and it’s laborious.
-It is a wonderfully flavored, rich, nutritious, and well-balanced meal.
-While this recipe is a bit labor intensive, it will yield 15-20 good-sized portions to be eaten right away or frozen for later.
-It’s almost like making dumplings, only instead of wrapping the meat in dough you wrap it in a vegetable.
+European one-pot meal.
+Be aware – it’s labor-intensive but totally worth it!
+It is a wonderfully flavored, rich, nutritious, and well-balanced meal – all in one pot.
+While this recipe takes time, it will yield 15-20 good-sized portions to be eaten immediately or frozen for later.
+You can think of it as making dumplings.
+The difference is that instead of wrapping the meat in dough, you wrap it in cabbage leaves.
 So much better for us!

 Health Benefits Of Cabbage

-Cabbage belongs to the crucifer family together with broccoli, Brussels sprouts, kale and cauliflower.
-Like its relatives, cabbage is high in anti-cancer and detoxifying sulfur-containing compounds.
-It is also very high in vitamins K and C, and a good source of beta-carotenes.
-People traditionally used raw cabbage leaves to reduce swelling, for example of engorged breasts in breastfeeding mothers!
-In addition, Raw cabbage juice is an excellent folk remedy to heal stomach ulcers.
-Contemporary research backs up these old healing claims, confirming the effectiveness of raw cabbage juice healing of ulcers.
-If you come across Vitamin U, you should know that it comes cabbage juice, which you can make at home with even greater success.
-For the biggest health benefit, drink freshly made cabbage juice immediately.
+People traditionally used raw cabbage leaves to reduce swelling, for example, engorged breasts in breastfeeding mothers!
+In addition, raw cabbage juice is an excellent folk remedy to heal stomach ulcers.
+Contemporary research backs up these old healing claims, confirming the effectiveness of raw cabbage juice for healing ulcers.

 Golubtsy – Stuffed cabbage leaves